Armor for Sleep: Disbandments and reunions

 On October 28, 2009, it was officially announced that the band would be parting ways.
 Frontman Ben Jorgensen released a statement informing fans of the inevitable, after the band had been inactive, not undertaking a tour for over a year.

 The band regrouped to play the 2012 Bamboozle Festival in New Jersey, releasing the following statement:

 "We have no motivation for doing this other than to get up on stage and say goodbye properly to the people out there who never got the opportunity to see us one last time.
 Like Sam Beckett in Quantum Leap we will strive to "put right what once went wrong"...and then just like him we will poof out of existence.
 But for good this time- we promise."

-At the Bamboozle Festival, and on the band's Facebook page, Jorgensen announced that three more shows would be played: July 14, 2012 at Irving Plaza in New York City, July 20, 2012 at The Glass House in Pomona, California, and July 22, 2012 at the House of Blues in Chicago, Illinois.

 On July 20, 2015, the band announced an eight city tour to celebrate the 10th anniversary of What To Do When You Are Dead.

 Post-disbandment projects

 In January 2009, Abrahamian formed the band 1984.

 After the group parted ways, Ben Jorgensen briefly started an electronic project called God Loves a Challenge alongside Sierra Shardae and also embarked on a brief solo career, releasing the EP There Is Nowhere Left to Go in 2010.

-PJ DeCicco moved on to playing in Love Automatic with former Senses Fail bassist Mike Glita.
-The band is no longer active.

-Nash Breen was playing with New York Rivals, but has since joined The Cold Seas, who opened for Armor for Sleep on select dates of their What to Do When You Are Dead 10th anniversary tour in 2015 as well as the 15th anniversary tour of the aforementioned album in 2021.
-As of 2022, Breen remains active with both Armor for Sleep and the Cold Seas.

-Return and fourth studio album
+In October 2014, Nash Breen formed the band the Cold Seas along with Erik Rudic, Chad Sabo, and Matt Castoral.
+Rudic and Sabo would later join Armor for Sleep in 2024 alongside Breen and Jorgensen; Breen, Rudic and Sabo are presently active in both bands.